JThh/GRL-Repo/README.md

-## Graph-LLM-RecSys
+# 1710 Dataset for Link Prediction

-This repo contains the data processing codes.
-Training scripts are at https://github.com/JThh/KGEmb.
+This repo contains the `1710` raw dataset processing codes.
+Training scripts for fused GraIL are at https://github.com/JThh/GraIL.